Innovation and Technology

 Learning with Technology

-Laptops and iPads are now standard use in classrooms, seminar rooms, laboratories, performance spaces and lecture theatres at Newington.
+Technology is now standard use in classrooms, seminar rooms, laboratories, performance spaces and lecture theatres at Newington.
 Our ICT team are experienced in supporting the needs of each area.
 We conduct workshops to train our teachers in the most effective and up-to date online learning tools, so that your son will have a classroom learning experience that is interactive and engaging.

 Our Learning Canvas